dtroupe18/CustomActivityIndicator/README.md

 # Custom Activity Indicator
-A custom activity indicator written in Swift 4 and Objective-c that allows for you to set the size, add text, and animate the appearance of an activity indicator.
+A custom activity indicator written in Swift 4 and Objective-C that allows for you to set the size, add text, and animate the appearance of an activity indicator.

 **Samples With Animation**